 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- where you work
+where you work

 the size of the company or organisation you work for

-- the demand for the job.
+the demand for the job.

-The starting salary for IT support engineers can range from £18,000 to £24,000 a year.
-With experience this can rise to £40,000 a year or more.
+A newly qualified IT support engineer earns around £18,000 to £25,000 a year.
+With experience this can rise to £50,000 a year or more.

-- Many IT support engineers work regular hours, but you might sometimes have to be on call at evenings and weekends to deal with emergency breakdowns.
+Many IT support engineers work regular hours, but you might sometimes have to be on call at evenings and weekends to deal with emergency breakdowns.
 You might sometimes have to work at weekends when businesses are closed, to install new computer systems.

 You may have to bend, kneel and lift and carry equipment.

-- You may have to travel to different sites to carry out work and possibly spend nights away from home.
+You may have to travel to different sites to carry out work and possibly spend nights away from home.

-- You would deal with customers by phone, email and face-to-face.
+You would deal with customers by phone, email and face-to-face.

-- You would have to meet targets for response times to calls and completing the request.
+You would have to meet targets for response times to calls and completing the request.

-- For entry to HNC and HND courses you normally need 1-2 Highers plus some subjects at National 4 or 5.
+For entry to HNC and HND courses you normally need 1-2 Highers plus some subjects at National 4 or 5.
 For a degree course you need 4-5 Highers including Maths and Physics or a technological subject.